-In some cases, they will be different.
-One clear example of this is gift-giving.
+In some cases, they are different.
+One clear example is gift-giving.
 Another is parents buying goods and services for their children to use.

-This raises whether businesses should market their products to the customers, consumers, or both.
-If they decide to do both, they need to determine if they’re going to prioritise the customer or the consumer or have an equal split.
+This raises the question of whether businesses should market their products to the customers, consumers or both.
+If the businesses decide to do both, they need to determine which type of buyer should be prioritised: the customer, the consumer or split it equally.